0xdomyz/dwopt/README.rst

 (``pg``, ``lt``, ``oc``, one for each supported database), with default credentials
 (Use the |save_url|_ function to save to the system keyring).
-These allow frictionless running of sql from any python program.
+These allow frictionless running of sql from any python window.

 >>> from dwopt import pg
 >>> pg.run('select count(1) from test')